Purnima-nallamilli/databricks-training/week1/day5/README.md

-📊 SQL Practice Queries Collection
+# 📊 SQL Practice Queries Collection

+## 📌 Overview
-This repository contains a collection of SQL queries designed to strengthen core database concepts through practical examples.
+This repository contains a collection of SQL queries designed to strengthen core database concepts through hands-on practice.
+It focuses on applying SQL techniques to solve real-world style problems and improve data querying skills.

+---

-🚀 Topics Covered
+## 🚀 Topics Covered

-Joins (INNER JOIN, LEFT JOIN)
-Aggregations (COUNT, SUM, AVG, MAX, MIN)
-GROUP BY and HAVING
-Subqueries (nested & correlated)
-Filtering using WHERE
+- **Joins** (`INNER JOIN`, `LEFT JOIN`)
+- **Aggregations** (`COUNT`, `SUM`, `AVG`, `MAX`, `MIN`)
+- **GROUP BY & HAVING**
+- **Subqueries** (Nested & Correlated)
+- **Filtering using `WHERE`**
-Handling missing data using NULL
+- **Handling missing data (`NULL`)**

+---

-📌 Query Coverage
+## 📈 Query Coverage

 The queries in this repository demonstrate how to:

-Combine data from multiple tables using joins
-Retrieve records even when related data is missing Identify unmatched or unassigned records
-Calculate averages, totals, and counts
-Filter grouped results using HAVING
-Work with conditions based on aggregated values
-Use subqueries to compare values against overall data Find highest, lowest, and second-highest values Analyze performance metrics such as marks and CGPA Handle real-world scenarios involving relationships between entities 💡 Key Concepts
-🔹 Joins

-Used to combine data from multiple tables

-INNER JOIN → returns matching records
-LEFT JOIN → returns all records from left table
-🔹 GROUP BY & HAVING
-GROUP BY → groups rows based on a column
-HAVING → filters grouped results
-🔹 Subqueries

-Used to perform operations that depend on results of another query

-🔹 Aggregate Functions
-COUNT → number of records
-SUM → total values
-AVG → average values
-MAX / MIN → highest and lowest values
-🛠️ How to Use
-Open any SQL environment (MySQL, PostgreSQL, SQL Server) Create your own tables or use an existing dataset Execute the queries one by one
-Experiment by modifying conditions and joins
-🎯 Purpose
-Improve SQL problem-solving skills
-Prepare for technical interviews
-Practice real-world data querying scenarios
+- Combine data from multiple tables using joins
+- Retrieve records even when related data is missing
+- Identify unmatched or unassigned records
+- Calculate averages, totals, and counts
+- Filter grouped results using `HAVING`
+- Work with conditions based on aggregated values
+- Use subqueries to compare values against overall data
+- Find highest, lowest, and second-highest values
+- Analyze performance metrics such as marks and CGPA
+- Handle real-world scenarios involving relationships between entities

+---

+## 💡 Key Concepts

+### 🔹 Joins
+Used to combine data from multiple tables:
+- `INNER JOIN` → Returns only matching records
+- `LEFT JOIN` → Returns all records from the left table, including unmatched ones

+### 🔹 GROUP BY & HAVING
+- `GROUP BY` → Groups rows based on a column
+- `HAVING` → Filters grouped results

+### 🔹 Subqueries
+Used to perform operations that depend on the result of another query.

+### 🔹 Aggregate Functions
+- `COUNT()` → Number of records
+- `SUM()` → Total values
+- `AVG()` → Average values
+- `MAX()` / `MIN()` → Highest and lowest values

+---

+## 🛠️ How to Use

+1. Open any SQL environment (MySQL, PostgreSQL, SQL Server)
+2. Create tables or use an existing dataset
+3. Run the queries one by one
+4. Modify queries to experiment and learn

+---

+## 🎯 Purpose

+- Improve SQL problem-solving skills
+- Prepare for technical interviews
+- Practice real-world data querying scenarios

+---

+⭐ Consistent practice is the key to mastering SQL.